 After living for a few years in Brooklyn and the Bronx, Todd moved to Philadelphia with his wife to start a family.
 He’s now the father of a wonderful daughter, and works as a writer and editor for a teaching hospital.

 Todd’s work has appeared in numerous publications, including Best New Poets, McSweeney’s Internet Tendencies, Electric Literature, Nimrod, Superstition Review, and Split Lip Magazine.
 His work was selected as a finalist for the 2018 “Best Small Fictions” anthology, and has been nominated numerous times for the “Best of the Net” and the Pushcart anthologies.
 He is a recipient of the Birdwhistle Poetry Prize.
-His debut collection “Ways We Vanish” will be coming out in 2020 from Okay Donkey Press.
+His debut collection “Ways We Vanish” was released in 2020 from Okay Donkey Press.